-Atos Origin has been incorporated in France as a "Société Anonyme" with a Board of Directors elected by the shareholders of the Company at the Ordinary and Extraordinary shareholders meeting held on 10 February 2009.
+Atos Origin has been incorporated in France as a "Société Anonyme" with a Management Board and a Supervisory Board until 10 February 2009.
+At that date, Atos Origin governance changed to a Board of Directors elected by the shareholders of the Company at the Ordinary and Extraordinary shareholders meeting held on 10 February 2009.

-GROUP TOP MANAGEMENT
+4.1 GROUP TOP MANAGEMENT